 What qualities differentiate highly effective people?

 Is it how they manage their day?
 Their way of thinking?
-Or maybe it's how they approach problems?
+How they approach problems?

 In the best-selling book The 7 Habits of Highly Effective People, Stephen R. Covey explains that how certain thoughts and activities turned into habits is most crucial in what sets highly effective people apart.

 Here are my 3 Takeaways, in the form of three of the seven habits: